(Version 3.2, released January 25, 2022)

 Where relevant, the range of values calculated from analyzed pixels is shown in [brackets] after each metric name.

-Mean Onset and Onset Variability [0.6-254.6 days]: The start date of each heat stress accumulation (1985-2018) that led to bleaching-level exposure (DHW≥4) was determined.
-These metrics indicate the average timing of stress onset (by month) and how much that has varied, calculated as the standard deviation of onset values.
+Mean Onset and Onset Variability [0.0-250.0 days]: We determined the start date of each heat stress accumulation (during 1985-2021) that led to significant bleaching-level exposure (DHW≥4).
+These metrics indicate the average timing of stress onset (by month), and how much that has varied, calculated as the standard deviation of mean onset values.
 These should be interpreted based on the number of such events in the data record (see Stress Frequency).
-For Onset Variability the color scale is divided into quantiles (i.e., each color represents an approximately equal number of locations).
+For Onset Variability (or variability in the mean onset), the color scale is divided into quantiles, such that each color represents an approximately equal number of locations.

-Earliest Onset: Using the same compilation of bleaching-level exposure events, this metric indicates the earliest month (1985-2018) during which the onset of bleaching-level heat stress was experienced.
+Earliest Onset: Using the same compilation of bleaching-level exposure events, this metric indicates the earliest month (between 1985-2021) during which the onset of significant bleaching-level heat stress was experienced.